rdfostrich/article-jws2018-ostrich/content/related-work.md

 While EvoGen offers more flexibility than BEAR in terms of configurability.
 BEAR provides real-world datasets and baseline implementations which lowers the barrier towards its usage.
-That is why we will use the BEAR dataset in this work for benchmarking our system.
+Hence, we will use the BEAR dataset in this work for benchmarking our system.